vectorgrp/sil-kit/docs/api/flexray.rst

-The :cpp:class:`FlexrayControllerConfig<ib::sim::fr::FlexrayControllerConfig>` consists of global :cpp:class:`FlexrayClusterParameters<ib::sim::fr::FlexrayClusterParameters>` and node-specific :cpp:class:`FlexrayNodeParameters<ib::sim::fr::FlexrayNodeParameters>`, which are both best set in the JSON config (see config section :ref:`FlexrayControllers<sec:cfg-participant-flexray>`).
+The :cpp:class:`FlexrayControllerConfig<ib::sim::fr::FlexrayControllerConfig>` consists of global :cpp:class:`FlexrayClusterParameters<ib::sim::fr::FlexrayClusterParameters>` and node-specific :cpp:class:`FlexrayNodeParameters<ib::sim::fr::FlexrayNodeParameters>`, which are both best set in the participant configuration (see config section :ref:`FlexrayControllers<sec:cfg-participant-flexray>`).
 Furthermore, the :cpp:class:`FlexrayControllerConfig<ib::sim::fr::FlexrayControllerConfig>`
-contains one or more :cpp:class:`FlexrayTxBufferConfig<ib::sim::fr::FlexrayTxBufferConfig>` instances, which can either be specified in the JSON config or added manually at runtime.
+contains one or more :cpp:class:`FlexrayTxBufferConfig<ib::sim::fr::FlexrayTxBufferConfig>` instances, which can either be specified in the participant configuration or added manually at runtime.
 TxBuffers are used to initiate a transmission from one FlexRay controller to another.